chat-sdk/chat-sdk-ios/README.md

   pod "Firebase/Storage"
   ```

-4. Run `pod install`
+4. Run `pod install` or `pod update` to get the latest version of the code.

 5. You can add the **ChatSDKFirebaseAdapter** code directly to your Xcode project or add it via symlink (see step 6).
 Copy the **ChatSDKFirebaseAdapter** folder from [chat-sdk-ios/ChatSDK/ChatSDKFirebaseAdapter/Classes](https://github.com/chat-sdk/chat-sdk-ios/tree/master/ChatSDK/ChatSDKFirebaseAdapter/Classes) into your Xcode project.
 From inside Xcode, right click in the left panel click **Add Files** and add the **ChatSDKFirebaseAdapter** folder.

   >**Note**
-  >There are currently ongoing issues with the Firebase pods which make it very difficult for us to include the Chat SDK Firebase Adapter in a development pod.
+  >There are currently ongoing issues with the Firebase pods which make it very difficult for us to include the Chat SDK Firebase Adapter in a pod.
 Until these issues are resolved, the easiest approach is to drag the files into Xcode directly.

 6. **Symlinking**.
 Alternatively, you can add the `FirebaseNetworkAdapter` using a symlink.
-This allows you to have one copy of the code which can be referenced by multiple Xcode projects.
+This allows you to have one copy of the library which can be referenced by multiple Xcode projects.
 To setup the symlinks you need to locate the [**setup_links.sh**](https://github.com/chat-sdk/chat-sdk-ios/blob/master/Xcode/ChatSDK%20Demo/setup_links.sh) script.
-This should be added to your Xcode project where you want to setup the simlinks.
+This should be added to your Xcode project where you want to setup the symlinks (see [Project Structure](https://github.com/chat-sdk/chat-sdk-ios#project-structure)).
 Run the script using `sh setup_links.sh`.
-Enter the relative path to the **ChatSDK.podspec** file.
+Enter the relative path to the ChatSDKFirebaseAdapter folder.
 If you use the default project structure, you can just leave this blank (the default path is `../../`).
-Then open Xcode and add the simlink folders using the normal process.
+Then open Xcode and add the symlink folders using the normal process.

 7. Open the **App Delegate** add the following code to initialise the chat